lightbulb_outline This question type can be used in a digital test only.

 - Select the correct answers by clicking the circle buttons.

-- Click +Add response rules or +Add Kprime rules.
-This will be explained in detail below.
+- Click +Add response rule or +Add Kprime rules.

-- To add extra response rules, click +Add response rules
+- To add extra response rules, click +Add response rule

 - You can use the Calculate points button to calculate the maximum points.
 The points of all the statements will be summed up automatically.
 Alternatively, you can manually set the maximum number of points.